Frequently Asked Questions

 Am I at a disadvantage if I make a mistake in my analysis?
 Will the Tournament Director send me the correct analysis?

-Submitting analysis isn't required.
+Submitting analysis isn't required in CCLA.
 Rarely does a participant submit objective analysis; he is trying to "prove" his win or draw claim and doesn't put sufficient effort into examining his opponent's resources.
 Experienced adjudicators largely ignore analysis submitted by the players, instead performing their own independent assessment.

 Many players mistakenly believe the adjudicator will note their superior play or higher rating and award them a win on the assumption they'd continue to outplay the opponent.
 In adjudication, both sides take on the strength of a Bobby Fischer!
 The adjudicated result is a realistic, objective evaluation of the position, not of the players, their ratings or tournament standing.
 Ideally, the adjudicator works "in the blind;" he should not have access to the tournament name, players' names or ratings.
 His only concern is the position to be evaluated, to determine the most likely outcome based on best play by both sides.